 As author of a monograph, please start creating the index before the manuscript is finished, and as editor of an anthology, please discuss the index beforehand with the editorial team.
-For simple indices, you can use the index function in Microsoft Word to tag the respective index entries in the main text.
-If you have technical issues or if you need to create complex indices with different sub-lemmata, or several indices, please contact the publisher (Ms Henschel, e-mail: christine.henschel@degruyter.com) to discuss the procedure.
-After the index markers in the manuscript have been registered, a reliable index can be created quickly and at low cost in the later typesetting process (with the help of XML data).
+The first step is to create a list of index entries.
+For simple indices, you can use the index function in Microsoft Word to tag the respective index entries in the main text on the basis of the unified keyword list.
+It is also possible to create a register manually after the first typesetting runs using the keyword list.
+The editorial team will be happy to provide you with instructions on how to create the respective register.
+If you have technical issues or if you need to create complex indices with different sub-lemmata, or several indices, please contact the editorial team to discuss the procedure.